heyxyz/hey/README.md

 ## Installation

-We use [pnpm workspaces](https://pnpm.io/workspaces) to manage our monorepo.
+We use [pnpm workspaces](https://pnpm.io/workspaces) to efficiently manage our monorepo.

 ### Clone the repository

-Ping Yoginth for access to the repository on Pierre, make sure you have amazing ideas and you're ready to build the future of the web.
+To gain access to the repository on Pierre, contact Yoginth and share your innovative ideas—together, let's build the future of the web.

 ```bash
 git clone git@git.pierre.co:/repos/hey/hey.git